 For those suffering from a TBI it’s difficult to explain how they feel."

-Despite such intense and constant struggles (that strike instantly yet linger indefinitely), such brain battlers may physically look 'fine'.
+Despite such intense and constant struggles (that strike instantly yet linger indefinitely), such tough brain battlers may physically look 'fine'.

 Such aims to offer almighty hope for those struggling to live on post brain attacks + help stroke survivors lead fuller lives; a major cause of my intense angst and prolonged misery is that my life has been so utterly limited for now almost a decade.
-The majority of my adult years has been spent in constant struggle, restriction, exclusion and deep inner pain - the prime youthful years cruelly snatched from my hands.
+The majority of my adult years have been spent in constant struggle, restriction, exclusion and deep inner pain - the prime youthful years cruelly snatched from my hands.

 Enable Me Podcast: